 What is the advantage of enrolling for my study programme through Inova Education?

 You can apply and enrol on a course independently from anyone but you may find that applying for study overseas is not always as straightforward as it sounds.

-If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch or arrange an online or in-person meeting with one of our staff in our office in Mexico City (by appointment only.)
+If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch to arrange a chat with one of our staff in Mexico.
 Our full contact details can be found here.

 If you live elsewhere in Latin America you can book a personal counselling session with one of our expert advisers by phone, Skype of WhatsApp online.

 Does the UK or Netherlands offer financial support to international students?